Think you might be pregnant?

 Human error or defects can also result in unplanned pregnancy.
 Birth control pills can be difficult to remember to take each day.
 According to Planned Parenthood, 9 out of every 100 women on the pill will get pregnant if they don’t take it as directed.

 Condoms can break and tear or otherwise be used incorrectly.
 According to Planned Parenthood, nearly 18 in every 100 women relying on condoms for contraception get pregnant each year.

 If you’re worried about contraceptive failure, ask your doctor about alternative contraceptive methods, such as an intrauterine device (IUD).
-According to Planned Parenthood, less than one out of every 100 women using an IUD gets pregnant each year.

 When in doubt, test!